Grief is a dance in uncomfortable shoes

 Much like death, grief is not predictable.
 We do not grieve the same way, it doesn’t happen on queue; there isn’t a rulebook that says: “this is how you will feel and when”.
 My father passed away over 20 years ago and I am only now truly feeling that loss.
 My sister passed away less than that, and my heart aches for her daily.
 Some people cry, some people hold it in, some people wonder why they don’t feel a thing, and some wonder when the tears will stop and the pain will end.

-I received a call today; from the husband of a patient I had who passed away two years ago.
+I received a call once, from the husband of a patient I had who passed away two years ago.
 Two years ago to the day to be exact.
 I asked him how he was doing; he said he has good days and bad days.
 He talked about the changes in his life since she passed away; he finally started cooking again, he moved the furniture around, the cat finally sleeps with him now and the plant they grew from seed, that almost died when she got sick is blooming.
 He said, “life continues”.
 It sounded so forced, as though he felt he was supposed to say it, supposed to go on and move forward.
 It sounded almost robotic.
 I don’t think he has moved on, I don’t think he has moved forward.
-I think he says all the things he thinks everyone wants to hear, but I get the feeling he is stuck in time, back to two years ago today when he lost the love of his life and can’t seem to get beyond that.
+I think he says all the things he thinks everyone wants to hear, but I get the feeling he is stuck in time, back to the day when he lost the love of his life and he can’t seem to get beyond that.

 This got me thinking about death and life and life after death; and the difficulty each person has moving on.
 I move on, from one patient to the next; one mother, one father, one sister, one brother… and so many deaths I can’t even count them any more.
 But I don’t forget.
 I too grieve; sometimes I grieve for the patient, sometimes for the people left behind, and sometimes I am reminded of my own personal losses that I have tucked deep inside until I remember again.
 Sometimes I cry, sometimes I smile, sometimes I am just grateful for the memories and that I can still remember them.